jugnuarora/DataTalks-de-zoomcamp-project/README.md

     __Step 10:__ Create a new CI/CD [job](/screenshots/DBT%20CI%20CD%20Job.png) `deploy_dbt_prod`, which will run as soon as there is a merge in the main branch of the git hub repo associated.
 See the screenshot.

 5.  **Run Kestra Workflows:**
     * Trigger the Kestra workflow 02_courses_enrollments_pipeline.yaml to start the data ingestion and processing pipelines for courses and enrollments respectively.
 Execute it to generate the courses source table and enrollments source table.
+The course source table is partitioned by data extract and the code_formacode_1.
+The enrollments table is partitioned by year_month and clustered by provider.

     * Trigger the Kestra workflow 03_formacode_pipeline.yaml to start the data ingestion and processing pipeline for formacode.
 This will take some time to execute (almost 45-50 mins) because of the translation.